Last updated on June 29th, 2019 at 11:22 am

 Whether it’s finding out which content is making the most impact on your audience or what kind of content they’re looking for from you, interactive content will help take your blog to the next level.

 Rafflecopter is a free plugin that can help you take it up a notch.
 Your readers will be able to enter your sweepstakes via different social networks, the plugin is translated into 6 different languages, there’s email list integration through Mailchimp and others as well as the ability to incentivize entries – like a Tweet This to Enter ! sort of thing.

 Rafflecopter is installed via embed.

 P.S.
-No, we didn’t mention SumoMe.
+No, I didn’t mention SumoMe.
 It has some great tools but it really, really slows down Blogger blogs to such a point that it must increase reader bounce rates and hurt your Google SEO.
 If anyone’s had a positive SumoMe experience, be sure to leave us a note!